Professor Ben Turok – Director and Editor, New Agenda

 Michael Nassen Smith – Deputy Director

 Michael completed his Masters degree in Philosophy, Politics and Economics at the University of Cape Town in 2016.
-He is currently a PhD candidate in economics at the University of Johannesburg.
 He has worked at IFAA since 2015.
 His research interests and expertise span political thought, heterodox economics and political economy.